tulip-control/gr1c/doc/start_dev.md

 Developer's introduction
 ========================

-This page describes how to (begin to) navigate the code in a way useful to those who wish to modify it, link against, etc.
+This page describes how to navigate the code in a way useful to those who wish to modify it, link against, etc.

 Layout of the sources